 - Remove the tea ring from the oven, and carefully transfer it to a rack.

-- Make the icing: Mix together all of the icing ingredients, adding more powdered sugar or liquid in 1 teaspoon increments, if necessary.
+- Make the icing: Mix together 1 cup powdered sugar, 1 teaspoon pure vanilla extract, and 1 to 2 tablespoons half & half or milk (starting with the lesser amount).
+Add more powdered sugar or liquid in 1 teaspoon increments, if necessary.
 You want the mixture to have a smooth and thick texture that leaves a trail when drizzled back in to the bowl.

-- Storage instructions: This tea ring can be stored in an airtight container for up to a week.
+- Storage instructions: This tea ring can be stored in an airtight container for up to 5 to 7 days.

 - Make ahead instructions: You can make and shape the ring, then cover and let it rise in the refrigerator overnight.
 Just make sure to spray the plastic wrap well so it doesn't stick to your risen tea ring in the morning.
 The next morning, allow the dough to come to room temperature while you preheat the oven, then bake normally.An unglazed ring can be frozen for up to 4 months, tightly wrapped in plastic wrap and stored in an airtight bag.
 Defrost at room temperature before topping with the icing.